Climate Forestry

 Forester Training 23

-The Massachusetts Department of Conservation and Recreation (DCR), in partnership with Mass Audubon, the New England Forestry Foundation, and Mass Woodlands Institute, the Northern Institute of Applied Climate Science (NIACS), hosted a four-session Climate Forestry Stewardship Planning training intended for licensed foresters interested in providing Climate Forestry services.
+The Massachusetts Department of Conservation and Recreation (DCR), in partnership with Mass Audubon, the New England Forestry Foundation, and Mass Woodlands Institute, the Northern Institute of Applied Climate Science (NIACS), has created Climate Forestry Stewardship Planning trainings intended for licensed foresters interested in providing Climate Forestry services.

 Climate Forestry is a Massachusetts DCR program providing cost share assistance to landowners to hire a qualified consulting forester to conduct a climate-focused forest assessment on their land.
 Consulting foresters must attend a series of trainings to become certified to provide this service to landowners.